Modernising with IBM Power Systems

 Hybrid Environment running IBM AS400, x86 and Windows platforms

-However, as the business’ appetite for better forecasting information increased it became apparent that Movex alone could not provide what was required.
+However, with an increasing business appetite for better forecasting information, it became apparent that Movex alone could not provide what was required.
 The answer was to reinforce the Movex reporting capabilities with Cognos running on x86 systems and Windows.

-Strict rules around performance, size of cubes, and data extraction meant the final design called for a 6 node SQL server enterprise cluster farm and supporting 32 core Cognos Servers, one dedicated to each division.
+Strict rules around performance and data extraction meant the final design called for a 6-node SQL server enterprise cluster farm and supporting 32 core Cognos Servers, one dedicated to each division.

 Figure 1.0 Cognos Reporting High-Level Logical Architecture